cleesmith/keys2text_proxy/README.md

 - **novelcrafter**

   This app was written for and tested using [novelcrafter](https://www.novelcrafter.com)<br>
-  For my personal usage I use `LM Studio` in `AI Connections` and change the port.<br>
+  Personally, I use `LM Studio` in `AI Connections` and change the port.<br>
+  When using API keys for all of the AI providers, the list of models is over 300, wow.<br>
   Works great!

 - **Chat Logging**

-  Every conversation is automatically logged in a timestamped text file, e.g., `chat_YYYY-MM-DD_HH-MM-SS.txt`.
+  Every conversation is automatically logged in a timestamped text file, e.g., `chat_YYYY-MM-DD_HH-MM-SS.txt`.<br>
   This log is just a plain text file tracking your prompts under `Me:` and responses under `AI:`.

 ## Roadmap

 - **Additional Providers**
-  While we already support several popular AI services, the proxy is designed to be extended easily.
-  We plan to continually add new integrations.
+  While we already support several popular AI services, the proxy is designed to be extended easily.<br> We plan to continually add new integrations.
 Maybe?

 - **Advanced Features**